Does your house suffer from damp?

 If you have black mould inside your house, you must buy an anti fungal treatment or damp wall treatment and get rid of it as soon as possible.
 After this, it is most important to locate the SOURCE of the damp and have it repaired to stop it happening again.

-Exterior spray applied wall coatings will do this as not only are the repairs done to the house where damp exists such as hollow render, but resin based wall finishes also have damp proofing properties in-built and are a sure fire way to cure the damp.
+Spray applied exterior wall coverings will do this as not only are the repairs done to the house where damp exists such as hollow render, but resin-based wall finishes also have damp proofing properties in-built and are a sure fire way to cure the damp.